tchen01/tchen01.github.io/research/index.md

 ## Publications

 More information can be found in my [CV](../cv.pdf).
-In general, I've tried to include descriptions of all my papers which are readable by a broader audience interested in learning about or keeping up with recent advancements in the field.
+In general, I've tried to include brief descriptions of all my papers which are readable by a broader audience interested in learning about or keeping up with recent advancements in the field.

 [pub:lowmem_rational_opt]
 [pub:lanczos_function_CIF]